iain-mackie/marqo-gpt3/README.md

-# Using Marqo to power topical news summarisation
+# Using Marqo to Power News Summarisation

 ## Who am I?